GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 * RASD: Requirements Analysis and Specification Document.
 * DD: Design Document.
 * Legacy system: the already existing system of the company
-* Ride: with ride we refer to the set of operations that begin with the user checking-in in the car and that end with the user checking-out.
+* Ride: with ride we refer to the set of operations that begins with the user checking-in in the car and that ends with the user checking-out.
 * TLS: Transport layer security, cryptographic protocol that grants security over a computer network.
 * Adobe PhoneGap: a tool to develop mobile applications powered by web technologies.
 More information [_here_](http://phonegap.com).
 * OBD: On-Board diagnostics, a system that provide access to the status of the various vehicle subsystems.
-* Boundary Control Entity, BCE: diagrams that shows how user interface features are provided in a MVC fashion.
+* Boundary Control Entity, BCE: diagrams that shows how user interface features are implemented in a MVC fashion.
 * User Experience, UX: diagrams used for modeling the user interface.

 ## 1.4 Reference documents